Astelor/project-kyber/sim_hash_stub/README.md

 ![hash_stub_gif](/attachments/hash_stub_good.gif)

-> the gif might need to be optimized -> 99mb will load forever

 # HOW TO USE IT

-1. In this directory execute `python3 script.py`
+1. In this directory: execute `Python3 script.py`
-2. run the simulation in modelsim
+2. Run the simulation in modelsim
-3. that's it
+3. For more verbosity, you can execute `watch -n 0.5 xxd -c 32 test-hash_stub.txt` and `watch -n 0.5 xxd hash.flag` in different panels to see the Verilog module in action.

 # HOW IT WORKS

-There are two **flags** stored as files, one (`hash.flag`) written by the Verilog module, one (`hash2.flag`) written by the python script.
-There's one text file (`test-hash_stub.txt`) written by the Verilog module that stores the message, also called the randomness, for the hash stub python script to read.
-When the python script finished processing the hash digest, it stores the digest to `mem<i>_hash_stub.hex`, writes to the `hash2.flag` to signal the Verilog module that the digest is ready, then the Verilog module reads the `mem<i>_hash_stub.hex` to the corresponding RAMs using system tasks.
+There are two **flags** stored as files, one (`hash.flag`) written by the Verilog module, one (`hash2.flag`) written by the Python script.
+There's one text file (`test-hash_stub.txt`) written by the Verilog module that stores the message, also called the randomness, for the hash stub Python script to read.
+When the Python script finished processing the hash digest, it stores the digest to `mem<i>_hash_stub.hex`, writes to the `hash2.flag` to signal the Verilog module that the digest is ready, then the Verilog module "reads" `mem<i>_hash_stub.hex` files to the corresponding RAMs' memory using system tasks.

-The python script is a while-loop that actively checks the `hash.flag` and computes the hash digest.
+The Python script is a while-loop that actively checks the `hash.flag` and computes the hash digest using message from `test-hash_stub.txt`.
 If the `hash.flag` is 1, it computes the digest and sets `hash2.flag` to 1.
 If the `hash.flag` is 0, and the `hash2.flag` is 1, it sets the `hash2.flag` to 0, effectively resetting the flag.

 The order stored in the `mem<i>_hash_stub.hex` file is: